synzhang/dotfiles/linux.md

 - [Visual Studio Code](https://code.visualstudio.com/): Code editing.
 Redefined.
 Free.
 Built on open source.
 Runs everywhere.
 - [Telegram](https://telegram.org/): Telegram is a cloud-based mobile and desktop messaging app with a focus on security and speed.
 - [RustDesk](https://rustdesk.com/): Open source virtual / remote desktop infrastructure for everyone!
+- [Motrix](https://motrix.app): A full-featured download manager.
 - [Syncthing](https://syncthing.net/): A continuous file synchronization program.
 It synchronizes files between two or more computers in real time, safely protected from prying eyes.
 - [Rclone](https://github.com/rclone/rclone): A command-line program to sync files and directories to and from different cloud storage providers.
 - [Barrier](https://github.com/debauchee/barrier/): Barrier is software that mimics the functionality of a KVM switch, which historically would allow you to use a single keyboard and mouse to control multiple computers by physically turning a dial on the box to switch the machine you're controlling.
+- [Pandoc](https://github.com/jgm/pandoc): A universal document converter.
+- [ImageMagick](https://github.com/imagemagick/imagemagick): Used to create, edit, compose, or convert bitmap images, and supports a wide range of file formats.
+- [FFmpeg](https://github.com/FFmpeg/FFmpeg): A collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
+- [HandBrake](https://github.com/HandBrake/HandBrake): A tool for converting video from nearly any format to a selection of modern, widely supported codecs.
+- [Upscayl](https://github.com/upscayl/upscayl): Free and Open Source AI Image Upscaler.
+- [Buzz](https://github.com/chidiwilliams/buzz): Buzz transcribes and translates audio offline on your personal computer.
+Powered by OpenAI's Whisper.
+- [LocalSend](https://github.com/localsend/localsend): LocalSend is a free, open-source app that allows you to securely share files and messages with nearby devices over your local network, without needing an internet connection.
+- [Timeshift](https://github.com/linuxmint/timeshift): System restore tool for Linux.

 ## Configuration